JeneLitsch/Litan/doc/stdlib/functional/arity.md

 int

 **Description:**
 The arity functions returns the number parameters which the function pointer requires.
+Variadic parameters are ignored.